Champagne A. Lété

 Founded 1890 (Auguste Lété & Jeanne)

-Generation 4th generation (Frédéric & Laetitia), 5th already active (Clara & Tom)
+Generation 4th Generation (Frédéric & Laetitia), 5th already active (Clara & Tom)

 Region Vallée de la Marne